| LIN-assist

 plant capacity and peak user demand (similar flow rates are best), user

-best), local power cost (lower is better), and length of supply contract
+best), local power cost, and length of supply contract

 (shorter contracts require higher annual capital cost amortization).